I'm speaking at Widget Web Expo in London next week (Oct 6-7) on: The User is the Destination Now - Widgets Role in the Eighth Mass Media.

 "David and I collaborated on putting a panel together for Widget Web Expo in NYC and generally connect almost daily over the internet.
 David has a fantastic grasp over the evolution of the internet and is a pleasure to collaborate with.
 I highly recommend working with him."

-David Armano VP Creative/Design Evangelist, Critical Mass
+David Armano VP Creative/Design Evangelist, Critical Mass, US

 "I first came across David via his blog, FasterFuture.blogspot.com .
 Several of his posts really struck a chord with what I felt was happening in the publishing and wider media world.
 However, David was clearly far better at explaining them than I ever could.